J. D. Tippit: Career

 Tippit began working for the Dearborn Stove Company in 1946.
 He next worked for Sears, Roebuck and Company in the installation department from March 1948 to September 1949 when he was laid off.
 Tippit and his wife Marie moved to Lone Star, Texas, where Tippit attempted to farm and raise cattle.

 In January 1950, Tippit enrolled in a Veterans Administration vocational training school at Bogata, Texas.
 He left the school in June 1952.
 After several setbacks as a farmer and rancher, Tippit decided to become a police officer.
 The Tippit family then relocated to Dallas where Tippit was hired by the Dallas Police Department as a patrolman in July 1952.
 During his time with the Dallas Police Department, Tippit was cited twice for bravery.
+On September 2, 1956, Tippit and partner Dale Hankins stopped an intoxicated man acting suspicious, that Tippit thought he had seen in a Colorado wanted poster.
+The man drew a semi-automatic pistol at Tippit's head and pulled the trigger, but the gun did not fire as he had forgotten to remove the safety.
+Tippit and Hankins shot the man dead.